-Welcome to AGB 202 Introduction to Agriculture Business, a Distance Education course.
+Welcome to AGB 202 Introduction to Agriculture Business, a Hybrid and Distance Education course.
 In this course you will be exposed to key business disciplines including Economics, Finance, Accounting, Marketing, Human Resources, International Business and Ethics, all through the lens of agriculture.
 You will become familiar with concepts and current thinking in each area, and will have the opportunity to analyze and apply these ideas to the agribusiness world.
 This is a course where you will bring your own work experience to our virtual classroom to create a robust learning environment.
 Expect your business acumen to grow through group discussions and thought-provoking case study analysis.

 This course is taught using Canvas and Connect.
 These are Web-based tools used to facilitate teaching an online or hybrid class.
 These platforms provides the framework for the AGB 202 class including PowerPoint presentations, student data files, the tools to receive and send course materials, and a grade book.
 Using Canvas you can communicate with other students, and you can share materials and ideas with other course participants via the discussion forum.

 Student Learning Outcomes:

 - Explain how economic principles relate to agriculture business management

 - Recognize and describe agricultural business organizational structures including sole proprietorships, partnerships, corporations, franchises, and cooperatives

 - Develop an awareness of the basic laws, regulations, and regulatory agencies that interact with the agricultural community